 Factors affecting health in older people

-Below are a selected number of factors that vary by age and adversely effect health:
+Below are a selected number of factors that vary by age and adversely affect health:

-Smoking prevalence in adults decreases with age (see our Tobacco use: adult smoking by age group and gender page).
+Smoking prevalence in adults decreases with age (see our Tobacco use: adult smoking in Scotland).

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.